Five ways to slash your salt intake

 Load up on fruit and vegetables

 It’s clear that Aussies don’t eat enough fruit and vegetables.
 In fact, only 7% of us meet our vegetable requirement and a little over half of us meet our fruit requirement each day.
 It’s astounding!
 Fruit and veggies contain a wide array of different nutrients including potassium.
 This important mineral counters the actions of sodium so it can help to decrease blood pressure and ease the burden on our cardiovascular system.
+Check out my plant-based recipe eBook for some culinary inspiration.

 Make the swap